 - Graduate School Admissions website

-- We pay careful attention to the “Academic and Professional Goals Statement,” so be prepared to address the following questions:
+- We pay particular attention to the “Academic & Professional Goals Statement,” which requires you to address the following questions:

 - Why do you want to attend graduate school and why are you qualified to do so?

 - What do you expect to derive from the program?